 - Must file an application and submit appropriate fees.

-- Must certify applicant is working under the supervision of a licensed journeyperson or master.
+- Must certify applicant is working under the supervision of a licensed journeyperson or master in the applicable discipline.

 - Must be enrolled in an applicable apprentice program which is registered with the United States Department of Labor, Office of Apprenticeship and provide the department with the United States Department of Labor sponsorship agreement information found in the indenture agreement.
 This includes: Apprentice Identification Number, Apprenticeship Start Date, Sponsor Program Number, and Sponsor Name & Address.